Hamidalavi/examid-gaming-journey/README.md

 > [!IMPORTANT]
 **These directions may change slightly as you pay attention to the game; so I don't recommend to overthink about these sticks and directions; just play and have fun with your controller**

 13. First aim at the target, then start strafing for a better accuracy.
-Applying pressure and tension on joystick for tracking enemies; so it works the opposite of mouse input with lighter tension
+I assume **I have stick and move layout** and applying pressure or tension on joystick for tracking enemies (actually, it's a **default layout**); so it works the opposite of mouse input with lighter tension
 14. These two fators **reaction** and **smoothness** are very important.
 I tried hard to learn these factors and my aim became very fast and smooth like other pro players.
 I mean my aim is very fast and when I see the enemy while centering, I slow down my aiming by controlling the joystick, so I can get more accurate shots.
 There is no such thing as **flick shot**; in fact, switching on the target in a short time is what people call **flick** and it's achieve by training
 15. Now I'm **focusing on enemies** instead of center dot, crosshair and environment.
 I can play shooter games even without crosshair; it just indicates the middle of the monitor, the main thing is focusing on every pixel you want to do
 16. I considered two speed options for the right joystick.
 First I move my thumb at a highest speed, which is natural for high sensitivity setting.
 Second to track or flick shot enemies I take my thumb finger off the joystick and start moving it again, but this time move it slowly to get a more accurate aiming.
 It's kind of like resetting a mouse position